zeppelin/ember-click-outside/README.md

   Your HTML...
 </div>
 ```

-*If you're running ember-source <3.22, you need to install [ember-destroyable-polyfill](https://github.com/ember-polyfills/ember-destroyable-polyfill) to get the modifier working.*

-*If you're running ember-source <3.8, you need to install [ember-modifier-manager-polyfill](https://github.com/rwjblue/ember-modifier-manager-polyfill) to get the modifier working.*

 If you wish to exclude certain elements from counting as outside clicks, use
 the `exceptSelector` attribute: